shawn1m/overture/README.md

 + BindAddress: Specifying only port (e.g. `:53`) will have overture listen on all available addresses (both IPv4 and IPv6).
 Overture will handle both TCP and UDP requests.
 + DNS: You can specify multiple DNS upstream servers here.
-    + Name: This field is only used for logging
+    + Name: This field is only used for logging.
     + Protocol: `tcp` or `udp`
     + SOCKS5Address: Forward dns query to this socks5 proxy, `“”` to disable.
     + EDNSClientSubnet: Used to improve DNS accuracy.
 Please check [RFC7871](https://tools.ietf.org/html/rfc7871) for